 Event assets can also be edited by clicking on them from the map.

 If at any point the permit application needs to be revisited to see what information was on the permit, click Event Details in the central map panel.
-Here the special event coordinator can review the permit or contact the permit applicant with questions.
+Here, you can review the permit or contact the permit applicant with questions.

 Conduct internal review

-Event permits are typically reviewed by several different government departments or agencies.
-Incorporating feedback from the internal stakeholders before the permit is approved is critical.
-In this workflow, you will learn how to review a permit app and offer comments.
-You will also learn how to review a summary of all comments provided during the review process.
+In the following workflows, you will learn how to review a permit app and offer comments.
+Then, you will learn how to review a summary of all comments provided during the review process.

 Request reviewer comments

-Gathering feedback from all impacted departments of an organization can be time consuming and often times a paper or email workflow.
-By associating all comments from reviewers to the permit, the coordinator can better determine the next step in whether an event should be approved or more information is needed from the applicant.
+Gathering feedback from all impacted departments of an organization can be time-consuming, often resulting in a lengthy paper or email chain.
+The Special Event Permitting solution helps special event coordinators streamline the process so they can more efficiently get the information they need to determine if an event can be approved or if more information is needed from the applicant.

-In this workflow, you will first assume the role of the special event coordinator who wants to solicit feedback from internal stakeholders so you can process permits in a timely manner.
+In this workflow, you will assume the role of the special event coordinator who wants to solicit feedback from internal stakeholders.
+To solicit feedback, complete the following steps:

 - In a browser, browse to the Special Event Permit Manager app.